-Denise Nolan, BM, Keene State College, BS, Franklin Pierce, MM, University of Massachusetts, Amherst.
-She has been on the Franklin Pierce faculty since 1982.
-Her primary duties include instruction in flute and as founder/director of Monadnock Flutes, the university-community flute choir.
-She has also taught courses in music theory and music history.
-In addition, she is on the faculty of Keene State College and is a member of several local musical organizations as well as performing as a free-lance flutist.
+Denise Nolan - BM, Keene State College; BS, Franklin Pierce; MM, UMass, Amherst.
+She has been on the Franklin Pierce faculty since 1985.
+Her primary duties include private instruction in flute and as director of the Franklin Pierce Flute Ensemble.
+She has also taught courses in music theory, music history, and ear training.
+She has played locally in several musical organizations as well as performing as a free-lance flutist.
+In addition to Franklin Pierce, she teaches privately in Townsend, MA and at her studio in Fitzwilliam.

 Private Instruction in Flute

 Private flute lessons are taught by Denise Nolan.
 They consist of twelve 45-minute lessons offered each semester and are open to majors and non-majors.
-Private instruction is based on fundamentals of flute playing as well as stressing musicality and the enjoyment of playing.
+Private instruction is based on fundamentals of flute playing and music theory as well as stressing musicality and the enjoyment of playing.
 One-on-one instruction allows total individuality of teaching and learning.
-Those flutists who have reached an appropriate level of playing are encouraged to join Monadnock Flutes, the university-community flute choir.
+Those students who have reached an appropriate level of playing are encouraged to enroll in flute ensemble.

 (Click on thumbnails for larger images)